+Taking both sections of the National Evaluation Series (NES) in Elementary Education is a prerequisite for Phase 3.

+Assessment Requirement Deadline Outcome WEST B or ACT or SAT or combination State required acceptance scores Before / During Phase 1 Apply for Phase 2 WEST E / NES Minimum one attempt During Phase 2 Completion of Phase 3 application and student teaching WEST E / NES Optional Retake(s), if necessary, with State required acceptance scores During Phase 3 Apply for Certification edTPA State required acceptance scores During Phase 3 Apply for Certification

-Completing both sections of the National Evaluation Series (NES) in Elementary Education is a prerequisite for EDUC 480 Part III.
-If a candidate does not pass, after attempting more than once, he/she may petition the School of Education and Psychology to proceed into EDUC 480 PART II.
-If the petition is granted, the candidate will sign a statement of understanding that since he/she did not pass the NES but completed all other requirements, the B.S.
+If a candidate does not pass NES, after attempting twice, he/she may submit a signed statement of understanding (available from certification officer) that since he/she did not pass the NES but completed all other requirements, the B.S.

 Elementary Education degree will be granted without Washington state teacher certification.
 Students must pass the NES and any other required Washington state assessment instrument in elementary education to receive Washington state teacher certification.